 Well, we're all adults here, and we can agree this topic is pretty darn important.

 I mean, you wouldn't be here if it weren't for sex, and plenty of you engage in the activity so it's my duty to inform you about how to make it more enjoyable and more productive.

 But don't worry, I'm not going to focus singularly on how zinc affects your sex life.

-I'll also touch on a couple of the other powerful benefits associated with zinc - including how it can help fight cancer.
+I'll also touch on a couple of the other powerful benefits associated with zinc.

 The Cool Reasons Zinc Is So Great For Sex